-Elementary:
+Elementary

-- 85% of the students in grades 3-6 will be at or near standard on writing on Smarter Balanced Test. - Students will maintain, increase a level, or increase within a level of their DIBELS benchmark level. - Students will show improvement from the beginning of the year assessment to the end of the year.
+- 87% of the students in grades 3-6 will be at or near standard for all targets on the Smarter Balanced test - Students will be tested beginning, middle and end of the year using DIBELS testing. - Students will show improvement from the beginning of the year Math assessment to the end of the year Math assessment. - Students in grades K-3 will continue phonics instruction